Fariznt/cab-utils/README.md

     ).delete()
     return HttpResponse("Stopped my_looping_task.")
 -privacy policy regarding phone numbers and passwords (not gauranteeing safety of data but gauranteeing it wont be deliberately sold)
+-prevent duplicate numbers when watching a seat
+-if i ship this fully into production for student use, i need backups for the database, plus figure moving databases in and out without
+    pushing sensitive info onto a public repo (scp? django commands?)
+-do to the way seat signal is written, need to verify only 1-1 relationship between users and numbers in db and in input validation
+    + 1 seat signal per user-session
+-when shipping into an actual web app on my vps, use either a multi-container set up that also launches process_tasks or set up honcho
+    for now im running python manage.my process_tasks with my app

+IMPORTANT README TO-INCLUDE INFO:
+"Want to extend my app?
+Don't forget to create a .env file and define your own values for..."